• Skip to primary navigation

 Roasting the beets and squash at high heat adds caramelization and flavor.

 Trim greens from beets before refrigerating to keep beets firm.
-Refrigerate greens up to 1 week, beets about 2 weeks.
+Greens can be refrigerated up to 1 week, beets for about 2 weeks.

 7 Comments